MY SECOND TRIP TO IPTL WAS UNCERTAIN

 The weather was good all throughout.
 It’s raining a bit when my dad and I arrived in Manila though it stopped.
 We left by plane a day after the show (December 9).
 We arrived in Davao City 40-minutes past lunch time.

 Daddy and I headed to the nearest mall to eat lunch and to print the photos after.
 It’s a long day and I was quite sleepy.
 Sleepy but happier.
 Sleepy but more accomplished.

 A week after, I was preparing myself to work when Mr. Ponia sent me a message via Facebook.
 It felt like I was still dreaming while reading his message.
 He said he left a parcel in City of Dreams (COD) Crown Towers exclusively for me.
 It’s the hotel where the IPTL Tennis players stayed.

 I couldn’t believe it.
 Ask all the saints in heaven – I wasn’t expecting the message at all.
 Bringing myself back in reality after a second, I remembered I have a sister in Metro Manila.
 I immediately requested her to get it for me.
 I also sent an email to COD Concierge.

 Due to rainy weather, it took her a while to get the parcel.
 When she finally received the parcel and opened it out of curiosity, it was a tennis ball signed by Rafael Nadal.
 VAMOS!

 * * * * *

 Here I am.
 The ball is in my hand at long last.
-The first moment I saw the ball, I knew it’s something unique because Rafa put his initials under his signature.
+The first moment I saw the ball, I immediately knew it’s something unique because Rafa put his RN Initials under his signature.

 I have his autobiography too.
 Daddy joined the crowd of screaming fans and let him signed it in Day 3.
 Yet, there’s no initials.
 Thank you, Mr. Ponia.
 Expect me to keep this ball for the rest of my life.
 More and more success to IPTL!